 Use Your Connections

 Do you know people at organizations that would benefit from what you sell?
 Talk to them.
 Ask for a chance to pitch.
 Get your foot in the door.
-Have industry connections on LinkedIn?
+Have industry connections on LinkedIn who could be suitable leads?
 Corporate networking is what that platform is all about.
 Find industry-specific job boards or networking events.
 Get your face known.
 Do what you need to do to get people to give you a chance.

 There’s a caveat here, though.
 Whatever you do, do not blindly spam every contact you have.
 Spend some time sorting through your potential prospects, researching what their needs are, and craft a pitch that shows you recognize those needs.